A User-driven Design Framework for Robotaxi: FINDINGS

-\textbf{Service.} At present, robotaxi services lack the flexible communication and assistance that human drivers can provide.
-A commonly raised issue concerns handling luggage.
-Some users expect drivers to help load luggage into the trunk, but this is not something robotaxi can offer, especially for female passengers.
+\textbf{Service.} Robotaxi services lacked the flexible assistance service that human drivers could provide.
+A commonly raised issue concerned handling luggage.
+Some users expected drivers to help load luggage into the trunk, but this was not something robotaxis could offer.
 As P03 noted, \textit{``If you are a woman, a driver can help you lift the luggage, because sometimes it’s quite heavy and needs to be put into the trunk.
 But Apollo Go can’t do that.''}

-\textbf{Trip customization.} Robotaxi fails to accommodate many users’ customized needs during the trip.
-Several users noted that robotaxis do not support temporary stops followed by trip continuation.
-As P05 explained, \textit{``If I want to stop the car to buy a bottle of water or pick up a friend, you can usually just say a word to a human driver.''} In contrast, such ad hoc adjustments are not possible with robotaxi.
-Users are also unable to choose among alternative routes.
+\textbf{Trip customization.} Robotaxis failed to accommodate many users’ customized needs during the trip.
+Several users noted that robotaxis did not support temporary stops followed by trip continuation.
+As P05 explained, \textit{``If I want to stop the car to buy a bottle of water or pick up a friend, you can usually just say a word to a human driver.
+In contrast, such ad hoc adjustments are not possible with robotaxis.''} Users were also unable to choose among alternative routes.
 As P11 noted, \textit{``Right now, it can only follow the platform’s predefined route.
-There’s only one route, and there’s no way to choose another one.''} In addition, robotaxi do not allow users to select different driving modes based on situational needs.
-Regardless of temporary or contextual requirements, passengers must adapt to a single mode of operation.
+There’s only one route, and there’s no way to choose another one.''} In addition, robotaxis did not allow users to select different driving modes based on situational needs.
+Regardless of time or contextual requirements, passengers must adapt to a single mode of operation.
 P10 expressed a desire for differentiated driving modes, \textit{``I think I’d like to have options.
 For example, you could drive faster without worrying too much about comfort if I’m in a hurry.
 Or if there are elderly people or a pregnant passenger, you could drive more smoothly.''}